ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 We track whether `--` has been encountered via the `parse_options` variable declared just before the main loop.
-If at any point we parse `--` then the rest of the arguments will be treated as if they were file paths in the off chance that someone has a file named `--help`, `--version`, or `--`.
+If at any point we parse `--` then the rest of the arguments will be treated as if they were file paths.
-In practice it is highly unlikely that someone is actually going to pass in a file with the path `--help`, but handling these edge cases the right way now is better than handling a bug report later, and the extra work required is so trivial that there is really no reason not to do it right the first time.
+In practice it is highly unlikely that someone is actually going to pass in a file with the path `--help`, `--version`, or `--`, but handling these edge cases the right way now is better than handling a bug report later, and the extra work required is so trivial that there is really no reason not to do it right the first time.

 Some not-so-rigorous testing from the command line is enough to leave me satisfied with our parsing logic: